-I think we had thought we would just carry on the rest of our lives knowing that we had a sister that we would never meet.- Coral Rafuse , Machelle's half-sister
+"We had thought we would just carry on the rest of our lives knowing that we had a sister that we would never meet," Rafuse said.

-But there were many things Coral and Candace didn't know about their half-sister, who was from their mother's previous marriage: what she looked like, and whether her name had changed.
-Or that she was living less than a dozen kilometres away.
+But there were many things Rafuse and Bird didn't know about their half-sister, who was from their mother's previous marriage: what she looked like, whether her name had changed — and the fact, she was living less than a dozen kilometres away.

-"We thought she was with a family and she wasn't," says Coral.
+"We thought she was with a family and she wasn't," Rafuse said.
 "And we were here.
 So close!
 That was so sad."

-"See, I had no say," says Lyn.
-"It was as if—the same with the marriage—part of me was gone when [my husband] left, and part of me was gone when Machelle left."
+"See, I had no say," Boone said.
+"Part of me was gone when [my husband] left and part of me was gone when Machelle left."

-At this point, everyone in the family believed that Machelle had been adopted.
+At this point, everyone in the family believed that Hubley had been adopted.

-Nearly 50 years later, Lyn's daughter Coral went to buy bread at a bakery just five minutes' walk from the daycare where she worked, in the town of New Minas.
+Nearly 50 years later, in late 2015, Rafuse went to buy bread at a bakery just a five-minute walk from the daycare where she worked in the town of New Minas, N.S.

 I kept thinking, could that be my sister?
 It was mind-blowing.- Coral Rafuse

-Coral phoned her sister Candace immediately.
-With The Flower Cart's help, they were soon heading for a life-altering encounter at L'Arche Homefires in Wolfville, where Machelle had been living for 30 years.
-Just a short drive from Coral and Candace's homes!
+Rafuse phoned her sister immediately.
+With The Flower Cart's help, they were soon headed for a life-altering encounter at L'Arche Homefires in Wolfville, N.S., where Hubley had been living for 30 years, a short drive from their homes.

-Coral and Candace met Machelle at the L'Arche offices.
+Rafuse and Bird met Hubley at the L'Arche offices.

-They crossed the street to have coffee with their sister for the first time, at the Tim Hortons.
+They crossed the street to have coffee with their sister for the first time at a nearby Tim Hortons.

-From that point on, she would join her family's celebrations as a sister, an aunt, and a daughter.
+From that point on, she would join her family's celebrations as a sister, an aunt and a daughter.

-As for Machelle's mother, Lyn— she says this adventure has put to rest a question she's carried around for decades.
+As for Hubley's mother, Lyn Boone — she says this adventure has put to rest a question she's carried around for decades.

-"Now if I die, I could die easy," says Lyn, "because I know she's been happy."
+"Now if I die, I could die easy because I know she's been happy."

 Click on the Listen link at the top of the page to hear the documentary, or download and subscribe to our podcast so you never miss a show.

 This documentary was made through the Doc Project Mentorship Program.